jaytimm/spacy-nlp/README.md

     For disease and chemical NER.
 Details for additional models available [here](https://allenai.github.io/scispacy/).

+> Another option is to use the generic scispacy “mention detector”, and
+> then link to UMLS, eg.

 -   An abbreviation detector.

 -   An entity linker – here `umls`, but `mesh`, `rxnorm`, `go`, and